dtlight/dtlight.github.io/_posts/2024-03-03-crossplane-intro.md

     Source:       Secret
 ```

-## Setting Up A Network and Cluster
+## Setting Up A VPC Network and Cluster
-Before we build a cluster, we first need to define the network the cluster will use.
+Before we build a cluster, we first need to define the [network](https://cloud.google.com/vpc/docs/vpc) the cluster will use.
 We need a network and a subnet.

 ```
 apiVersion: compute.gcp.crossplane.io/v1beta1